AmitYT3/owofarmbot/README.md

 -   We would like to point out that long-term use of farm bots may result in a ban from owo and we do not accept responsibility.
 -   Discord may restart as a result of discord rpc overload.
 -   It can detect virus due to captcha(ban) bypasser please turn off your antivirus.
+-   DO NOT USE ONE CHANNEL FOR TWO ACCOUNTS, USE IT FOR 1 ACCOUNT ONLY

 ## 👑・Features